 Beans Are Almost A Cardiovascular Silver Bullet

-Cardiovascular disease (CVD) is a killer we are unwittingly arming every day.
 Annually, 18 million global deaths and about 1 of every 4 deaths in the U.S. come from CVD.
-Obesity and CVD go together like bacon and eggs, and side dishes include high blood pressure, dyslipidemia (lipid imbalances), and type-2 diabetes.
-Obesity in the U.S. population has risen 12% in the past 20 years.
+CVD go together like bacon and eggs, and side dishes include dyslipidemia (lipid imbalances).
+Overweight in the U.S. population has risen 12% in the past 20 years.
 The problem is bigger than simply "careful how much you eat."

 Beans are a vegetable, but because they’re comparable to meat in the areas of protein, iron, and zinc, they are increasingly lending themselves to the meat alternatives industry.
 This is good.
 Plant-based foods deliver much less saturated fat—a natural element of animal products.

-It’s been shown that inclusion of beans in the diet is beneficial to reducing conditions that can lead to CVD and type-2 diabetes.
-Beans—and a plant-based diet generally— also improve diversity of the gut microbiome, markedly improve colon health and chronic inflammation, and make body weight much more manageable, giving us control over obesity and its effects.
+It’s been shown that inclusion of beans in the diet is beneficial to reducing conditions that can lead to CVD.
+Beans—and a plant-based diet generally— also improve diversity of the gut microbiome, markedly improve colon health and chronic inflammation, and make body weight much more manageable.

 Beans are Pure Nutrient Potential